+However, is this really a case of your muscles being temporarily weakened, or is this just your anxiety playing tricks on your mind?
 Muscle weakness is generally subjective.
 While some people do have problems standing or sitting, few are "testing" the muscle to see if the muscle is actually weaker.
 There are several different issues that lead to this perceived feeling of weakness.
-They include
+They include:

-- Hyperventilation – When you breathe too quickly, or take in too much air, you hyperventilate.
-Hyperventilation is extremely common for those with anxiety, indicating that this is much more than a minor problem.
-Hyperventilation causes muscle weakness by reducing blood flow to the extremities.
+- Hyperventilation When you breathe too quickly, or take in too much air, this is known as hyperventilation.
+Hyperventilation is extremely common for those with anxiety, potentially causing muscle weakness by reducing blood flow to the extremities.
 It's not dangerous, but it can cause your muscles to feel weak, tingly, or light, along with many other symptoms.

-- Muscle Tension and Fatigue – Anxiety also leads to both muscle tension and muscle fatigue.
-This is due to the way stress tenses your muscles and tires your body.
+- Muscle Tension and Fatigue Anxiety also leads to both muscle fatigue, due to the way that stress causes your muscles to tense and your body to tire.
 This can tire your muscles to such a degree that it feels as though they have less strength than they did previously.

-These are all the potential causes of muscle weakness from anxiety.
+These are some of the potential causes of muscle weakness linked to anxiety.
 There may be other links as well - anxiety can affect many different aspects of your body.
-Some people may feel more lightheaded as though they're going to faint and this can cause a feeling of muscle weakness as well.
-Others may not eat or drink enough as a result of their anxiety, causing actual muscle weakness.
+Some people may feel more lightheaded, as though they're going to faint and this can cause a feeling of muscle weakness as well.
+Others may not eat or drink enough as a result of their anxiety, causing actual muscle weakness and fatigue.

-The Best Ways to Control Anxiety Muscle Weakness
+The Best Ways to Control Anxiety Related Muscle Weakness

 Muscle weakness is a tricky issue.
-On the one hand, when it's caused by anxiety it's not dangerous, and in some cases your muscles are not even weak.
-It's merely a perception that they're weak.
-On the other hand, living with muscle weakness can be stressful, and often increases the amount of anxiety you feel.
+On the one hand, when it's caused by anxiety it's not dangerous; and in some cases, it’s just a matter of perception and your muscles are not really weakened.
+On the other hand, living with muscle weakness can be stressful, often increasing the level of anxiety that you feel.

 There are several strategies you can use to decrease the feeling of having weak muscles.
 These include:

-- Walking – Often your muscles aren't actually weak.
-They're simply feeling weak.
-So go for a walk, and essentially show your brain that your muscles are fine.
+- Walking Often your muscles aren't actually weak.
+They're simply feeling that way.
+So go for a walk, and show your brain that your muscles are fine.
 Walking is good for blood flow and keeps your muscles active, which - while it won't cure muscle weakness altogether - is useful for overcoming some of the stress.
-If you can't walk, moving as much as possible can help as well.
+If you prefer to do other forms of physical activity, including stretching and/or yoga exercises, that ought to help as well.

-- Breathing – Slow, concentrated breaths will reduce the effects of hyperventilation.
-Make sure that you're not breathing too quickly or too deeply.
-Breathe in a very slow, very controlled manner.
-Each breath should take as long as 15 seconds from the time you start breathing in to the time you start breathing out, and you should hold your breath for a few seconds somewhere in the middle to regain some of the carbon dioxide you've lost through hyperventilation.
+- Breathing Slow, concentrated breaths will reduce the effects of hyperventilation.
+Make sure that you're not breathing too quickly or in a shallow manner.
+Breathe slowly, deep into your belly.
+Each breath should take as long as 15 seconds from the time you start breathing in until the time you finish exhaling.
+Try to hold your breath for a few seconds between the inhale and the exhale.

-- Mental Distractions – Remember, part of the goal is simply not to focus on your muscles as much, because that level of focus can make them feel weaker than they are.
-Distracting yourself through mental exercises, phone calls, or anything you can to take your mind off your individual muscles and how they feel can be highly advantageous.
+- Mental Distractions Remember, part of the goal is simply not to focus on your muscles as much because that level of focus can make them feel weaker than they are.
+Distracting yourself through mental exercises, phone calls, time in nature, music or meditation can help.
+The exact distraction that you employ doesn’t matter all that much - what’s important is that you find an enjoyable activity that you can use to temporarily take your mind off of what’s happening in your body.